zetafish/clojure-refs/Getting Started.md

     BOOT_VERSION=2.6.0
     BOOT_CLOJURE_VERSION=1.9.0-alpha6

-Then run again to pull in the new versions of clojure and bootstrap
+Then run again to pull in the new versions of clojure and boot

     boot

-#### Install Leinigen
+### Leinigen

 See https://github.com/technomancy/leiningen for instructions